Paul-1783/meet/README.md

 		so that I don‘t loose overview with all the possibilities.

     Scenario 1.
 When user hasn’t specified a number, 32 events are shown by default.
-    • Given the user hasn‘t specified that number and 32 events are shown as a list.
+    • Given the user hasn't entered a number
-    • When the user has entered a number;
+    • When the evenlist has been loaded
-    • Then the number of indicated events gets shown Scenario 2.
+    • Then 32 events get shown
+	Scenario 2.
 User can change the number of events displayed.
-    • Given a number has already been entered or 32 events have been displayed.
+    • Given the eventlist has been loaded
-    • When the user enters a new number;
+    • When the user enters a new number
     • Then a changed number of events gets presented
 ```